 Oliver Stone‘s lacerating study of the cover-up of the Kennedy assassination was one of the decade’s most controversial films, and most explosive in its subject matter.
 It uses various stocks of film, video and the real Zapruder film, all superbly cut together to allow us to take in an enormous amount of information over three hours.
 In a scene of staggering power, Donald Sutherland spells it out for Jim Garrison (Kevin Costner) who and why Kennedy was killed, though it is one of the several theories and of course, the man, known as X will not go on the record.
 An array of performances bring the film to life but the best ones comes from Costner, Joe Pesci, Kevin Bacon, Sutherland, and best of all, Tommy Lee Jones.
 A powerful political statement and stunning work of art.

 12. Toy Story (1995)

 The first feature length computer animated film, a lively, lovely story about toys coming to life and what they mean to their children, the film would begin a new era not only in animation but in movie making.
 Superbly voiced by Tom Hanks (him again) and Tim Allen and a host of character actors, the animation boldly came to life allowing us to see the toys as true life characters.
 A rival starts when a new toy on the block invades Andy’s bedroom, where Woody (Hanks) has been the top guy for a long time.
 Buzz Lightyear (Tim Allen) is a space man who does not quite yet understand he is a toy.
-Very funny, and equally moving.
-It will go on to become one of the cinema’s greatest trilogies.
+A must watch for fans of the genre!

 Read More: Best Movies of 2014